Global-Chem/global-chem/paper.md

 ## Paper Selection Philosophy

-Scientists, by nature of thier work, are required to read extensively about selected specific scientific fields as well as access the associated data.
-This allows for scientists to develop expert opinions in the fields and data they value most.
+Scientists, by nature of thier work, are required to read extensively about selected scientific fields as well as access the associated data.
+This allows for scientists to develop expert knowledge in the fields and data they value most.
 This requires a thin layer data organization that allows for the relevant information and data to be readily accessed.
-To achieve this we begin by forming connections of most relevant data according to chemicals subfields that have been authored by recognized experts in the different fields.
+To achieve this we begin by forming connections of the most relevant data according to chemicals subfields that have been authored by experts in the different fields.
 A graph overview of the Module layout in `Global-Chem`.

 <p align="center">
   <img width="1000" height="1000" src="images/figures/figure_1.png">
-  <i>Figure 2: Network Graph of GlobalChem</i>
+  <i>Figure 2: Network Graph of Global-Chem</i>
 </p>

 ## Object-Oriented Design

-`GlobalChem` follows a simple object-oriented design where directories are the parent nodes and articles/books are leaf nodes.
+[Would it be possible to cross reference between datasets?
+If you select one set of molecules, it would be nice to identify if any of those compounds are in other datasets; this could ultimately extended to cross references sub-strings]

-.
-In `Figure 2`, each leaf node is labeled appropriately as a class name to the paper it was referenced from.
-Each paper object has either the functional groups that correspond to that paper's overall functionality in IUPAC, Preferred Name, Acronyms, SMILES, SMARTS format.
-The choice for this design was that as more users contribute then can expand into different directories, add their own, and provide their respective popular chemical list.
-Each paper that is elected is converted into a `namespace` modulel an object whose name is indicative of it's functionality.
-An example for the drug design community is the paper "Rings In Drugs" [Taylor:2014-6] whose pythonic object equivalent is now "RingsInDrugs" with two functional methods that retrieve the functional groups written into the paper.
+`Global-Chem` follows a simple object-oriented design where directories are the parent nodes and articles or books are leaf nodes.
+In `Figure 2`, each leaf node is labeled appropriately as a class name to the reference-source paper or book.
+Each reference object has either the functional groups that correspond to that paper's overall functionality in IUPAC, Preferred Name, Acronyms, SMILES, SMARTS format.
+The motivation for this design was that as more users contribute they can expand into different directories, add their own directory, and provide their chemical list of interest.
+Each paper that is selected is converted into a `namespace` module, an object whose name is indicative of it's functionality.
+An example for the drug design community is the paper "Rings In Drugs" [Taylor:2014-6] whose python object equivalent is now "RingsInDrugs" with two functional methods that retrieve the functional groups included in the paper.

 ## Manual SMILES abstraction

-Papers are selected based on interested and relevance in the scientific community dictated by us, the authors, in respect to our field.
+References and associatied compound lists are selected based on the interests of the contributing authors.
+This should include consideration of relevance to the scientific community.
-The SMILES is abstracted in a variety of methods:
+The SMILES strings are abstracted in a variety of methods:

--  For simplistic molecules one representation of the SMILES can be directly translated using visual inspection.
-This worked for compounds usually at the beginning of a reported list that were the most common denominator rings.
+-  For simple molecules one representation of the SMILES can be directly translated using visual inspection.
+This is typically appropriate for compounds at the beginning of a reported list that were the most common denominator rings.

-- For complex molecules, the image can be redrawn into the free version of ChemDraw and then translated into SMILES.
+- For complex molecules the image can be redrawn in the free version of ChemDraw and then translated into SMILES.

-- For papers where the SMILES are written and the IUPAC is not known.
-We translate the SMILES into ChemDraw and then retrieve the name.
+- For sources where the SMILES are written and the IUPAC is not known the SMILES are translated into ChemDraw and the name retrieved.
-Note that some of the names were modified based on human inspection in favor as well for preferred names.
+Note that some of the names may be modified based on human inspection in favor as well for preferred names.

-- For polymer papers, the site points were omitted from the name and some of the nomenclature adjusted for preferred names over traditional.
+- For polymer papers, the site points were omitted from the name and some of the nomenclature adjusted for preferred names over traditional names.

 - SMARTS strings were adapted from the SMILES using RDKit [@Landrum:2019-5]

 # Data

-At the time of writing the list now the list stands at:
+At the time of writing the list of objects includes:

 | Chemical List                       | Languages                    | # of Entries | References               |
 |-------------------------------------|------------------------------|--------------|--------------------------|